YuanyFeng1590/Predicted-protein-structure-by-Alphafold/README.md

 # Predicted-protein-structure-by-Alphafold1
-We redicted the 3D structure of Cas12 candidate proteins by Alphafold
+We redicted the 3D structure of Cas12 candidate proteins by Alphafold2.